underscoreio/essential-scala/src/pages/classes/classes.md

 }
 ~~~

-Aside from practicing with classes and objects, this exercise has a second goal -- to think about why `inc` and `dec` return a new `Counter`, rather than updating the same counter directly.
+Aside from practicing with classes and objects, this exercise has a second goal---to think about why `inc` and `dec` return a new `Counter`, rather than updating the same counter directly.

 Because `val` fields are immutable, we need to come up with some other way of propagating the new value of `count`.
 Methods that return new `Counter` objects give us a way of returning new state without the side-effects of assignment.
 They also permit *method chaining*, allowing us to write whole sequences of updates in a single expression